Fury Warrior DPS Easy Mode — Season 4

 3. Mastery;

-Fury has an early emphasis on Haste, quickly transitioning to Mastery and Critical Strike after a moderate amount has been acquired.
+Fury has an early emphasis on Haste, quickly transitioning to Mastery and Versatility after a good amount has been acquired.
 Haste is still useful due to increasing autoattack speed and reducing the time between ability casts, both of which lead to increased Rage generation and Enrage Icon Enrage uptime, while Mastery increases damage done during that buff.
 Critical Strikes deal double damage, while Versatility is a flat increase to damage done and reduces damage taken by half as much.
 As is the case for most specializations, the specific values of these stats are largely determined by your individual gear, and more information can be found on the Stat Priority page.

 While the stat priority for classes is normally the same for both the Easy Mode page and our full guide, subtle differences may still occur.
 If you want to see a full explanation of the stat priority, as well as the absolute top choices for the priority, head to our full stats page below.